andrew-edwards/sizeSpectra/README.md

 ## Install instructions

-To install this package directly from GitHub you need the package `devtools`, so if you don't have it install it (once):
+To install the latest version of `sizeSpectra` directly from GitHub you need the package `remotes`, so if you don't have it install it (once):

 ```
-install.packages("devtools")
+install.packages("remotes")    # If you do not already have the "remotes" package
+remotes::install_github("andrew-edwards/sizeSpectra")
 ```

-To install the latest version of `sizeSpectra`:
+If you get an errors, then try:
 ```
-devtools::install_github("andrew-edwards/sizeSpectra")
+remotes::install_github("andrew-edwards/sizeSpectra@d84d484")
 ```
+which refers to an earlier version.
+Else email me (8th May 2023: I think there's an issue that's arisen with the latest version of some of the packages that `sizeSpectra` depends on, and I've been trying to figure it out).

 Then:
 ```